verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/shadow.md

 Description

-The vertical downward offset of the shadow in relation to the object.
+The vertical upward offset of the shadow in relation to the object.

 </div>